PedroMMarinho/FEUP-SGI/pw2/README.md

 ### Issues/Problems

 - **Dynamic Entity Clipping:** Although we handle collision detection for moving entities (like the submarine and fish), there are occasional instances where they may clip into static objects or the terrain.
 The system handles most interactions correctly, but it is not 100% fail-proof during complex maneuvers.
 - **Post-Processing Lighting Artifacts:** We observed a noticeable shift in scene lighting and color tone when toggling between the **Depth of Field (Bokeh)** effect and the standard render.
-This suggests a discrepancy in how the `EffectComposer` pipeline handles gamma correction or tone mapping compared to the default `WebGLRenderer` path, which we haven't yet fully resolved.
+This suggests a discrepancy in how the `EffectComposer` pipeline handles gamma correction or tone mapping compared to the default `WebGLRenderer` path.
+We found that adding a `GammaCorrectionPass` resolves the issue; however, we intentionally avoid it because we prefer the visual appearance of the scene without that correction.

 ### Future Work/Improvements